SPLIT RAIL FENCES

 Although it seems like a relatively simple fence, there is a lot of hard work and effort that goes into installing this type of fence.
 Make sure that you go with a fence contractor that is knowledgable and understands exactly how to install this type of fence (it differs from general wood fence installation).

-The right fence company will work with you to make sure the entire process is easy and even fun.
-If you’re interested in setting up a time to learn more about our split rail fences contact us and we will connect you with a fence expert today!
+Here at Halls Fence of NJ, we work with you to make sure the entire process is easy and even fun.
+If you’re interested in setting up a time to learn more about our split rail fences and schedule a complimentary estimate, fill out the form below!